rallred84/LSUMerchBackend/README.md

 ## ORDERS ENDPOINTS

+### GET /orders

+This will be a route used to get a list of all orders Add a time component??
+ADMIN

-GET all orders
+### GET /orders/:userId

-POST an individual order

-PATCH an individual order
+ADMIN
+This will be a route used to get a list of all orders for one particular user

+### POST /orders

+END USER
+This route will be used to create a new order

+### PATCH /orders/:orderId

+ADMIN
+This route will be used to edit order status when packed, delivered, or completed